Terms and Conditions

-6.3 On the agreed day of departure, the rooms must be vacated and made available to the hotel by 12:00 p.m. at the latest.
-After that, the hotel can charge 50% of the full accommodation price (price according to the price list) due to the delayed vacating of the room for its contractual use up to 6:00 p.m., from 6:00 p.m.
-90%.
+6.3 On the agreed day of departure, the rooms must be vacated and made available to the hotel by 11:00 p.m. at the latest.
+After that, the hotel can charge the full accommodation price (price according to the price list) for the contractual use of the room if it is vacated late.
 This does not justify contractual claims by the customer.
 He is free to prove that the hotel has no or a significantly lower claim for usage fees.

 7 HOTEL LIABILITY

 7.1 The hotel is liable for damage to life, limb or health for which it is responsible.
 Furthermore, it is liable for other damages based on an intentional or grossly negligent breach of duty by the hotel or on an intentional or negligent breach of contractual obligations by the hotel.
 Typical contractual obligations are those obligations that make the proper execution of the contract possible in the first place and on the fulfillment of which the customer relies and may rely.
 A breach of duty by the hotel is equivalent to that of a legal representative or vicarious agent.
 Further claims for damages are excluded, unless otherwise regulated in this clause 7.
 Should disruptions or defects occur in the hotel's services, the hotel will endeavor to remedy the situation if it becomes aware of it or if the customer complains immediately.
 The customer is obliged to do what is reasonable for him to remedy the disruption